-Prerequisite: AUT 124 or instructor permission.

-AUT 202 ENGINE PERFORMANCE DIAGNOSIS & TUNE-UP5(2-6) Normally Offered: SP Provides the student with information that integrates the understanding of mechanical automotive systems with the myriad electrical systems that current automobiles employ.
-Study will also include gaining an understanding of operation, service, diagnosis, and repair of automobile ignition systems.
-Prerequisite: AUT 124 with a grade of 2.0 or higher or instructor permission.
-AUT 205 AUTOMOTIVE CLIMATE CONTROL Provides the student with theory operating principles of various automotive climate control systems.
-Problem diagnosis and repair of compressors, refrigerant controls, and electric circuit controls will be covered.
-Safety will be stressed and charging and servicing units of live vehicles will be practiced.
-AUT 209 AUTOMOTIVE TRANSMISSIONS & DRIVE TRAINS Provides the student with instruction and practice in maintenance, diagnosis, and repair of automatic and manual transmission, clutch systems, transfer cases, and general drive trains.
-Operating principles and concepts of power flow will be emphasized.
 Prerequisite: Successful completion of AUT 124 or instructor permission.

-AUT 221 ENGINE REPAIR AND OVERHAUL5(2-6) Normally Offered: F Introduces the design and construction of the various automotive power plants.
+Introduces the design and construction of the various automotive power plants.
 Engine mechanical system diagnosis and service procedures, with emphasis on spark ignition engines, are studied.
 Disassembly, inspection, measurement, reconditioning, and reassembly of the various engine components are practiced.
 Use of proper service procedures are stressed both in the classroom and lab.
 Students are expected to complete at least one engine overhaul assignment.

+AVIATION

-AVIATION AVI 135 UAS PILOT EXAM PREP1(.755) Normally Offered: S FAA regulations require all commercial UAS operators to pass an aeronautical knowledge certification exam.
+AVI 135 UAS PILOT EXAM PREP 1(.75-.5) Normally Offered: SP

+FAA regulations require all commercial UAS operators to pass an aeronautical knowledge certification exam.
 Unmanned Aerial Systems (Drone) Pilot Exam Prep is open to anyone interested in becoming a commercial UAS Pilot, regardless of industry application, and will prepare students to sit for the FAA Exam (offered at testing sites throughout the state).
 This course will cover National Airspace, maps, weather, operations and inspections, and professional and ethical behavior in the aviation industry.
 This is not a hands-on operations course, but will provide minimal instruction on operating systems.

-AVI 136 UAS OPERATIONS AND SAFETY Normally Offered: S Unmanned Aerial Systems (Drone) Operations and Safety is open to anyone interested in a hands-on experience with UASs.
+Unmanned Aerial Systems (Drone) Operations and Safety is open to anyone interested in a hands-on experience with UASs.
 Students will learn using a hands-on approach to conduct preflight inspections, program the platforms, and complete successful missions.

-AVI 137 UAS PAYLOADS AND PROCESSING1(.575) Normally Offered: S Unmanned Aerial Systems (Drone) Payloads and Processing introduces students to different types of payloads designed for drone platforms and how to process data collected during a mission.
+Unmanned Aerial Systems (Drone) Payloads and Processing introduces students to different types of payloads designed for drone platforms and how to process data collected during a mission.
 Students will examine FLIR data and process collected data using Datumate® software.